FirePro V3900 vs Radeon R9 280

 The Radeon R9 280 is our recommended choice as it beats the FirePro V3900 in performance tests.

-Be aware that Radeon R9 280 is a desktop card while FirePro V3900 is a workstation one.
+Be aware that Radeon R9 280 is a desktop graphics card while FirePro V3900 is a workstation one.

 Vote for your favorite